zhezhouzz/underapproximation_type/README.md

 ### Running Benchmarks of Poirot

-In this section, we discuss the scripts that displays the tables in the paper.
+In this section, we discuss the scripts that displays the tables in the evaluation section of the paper.

 ##### Comprehensive Scripts

-The following scripts run the benchmark suite displayed in Table 1 of the paper, it will take about `50` seconds:
+The following scripts run the benchmark suite displayed in Table 3 of the paper, it will take about `50` seconds:

+    $ python3 scripts/get_table3.py

+The following scripts run the `STLC` benchmark suite displayed in Table 4 (and Table 6 in the appendix) of the paper, it will take about `300` seconds.

-    $ python3 scripts/get_table1.py
+    $ python3 scripts/get_table4_and_table6.py

-> Notice: in order to improve the performance of **Poirot** on the new [STLC Benchmark](#stlc-benchmark), we optimized the implementation of the SMT qeuries (remove unused quantified variables in the queries), thus the numbers in the `(max. #∀,#∃)` columns will be slightly less than the coresponding numbers shwon in the paper.
-The execution time `total (avg. time)(s)` may also vary depending on your machine.
+> Notice: The execution time `total (avg. time)(s)` of these two tables above may also vary depending on your machine.
 Readers can check the claims in the paper with respect to the displayed results.

-The following scripts run the benchmark suite displayed in Figure 10 of the paper, it will take about `60` mins.
+The following scripts run the benchmark suite displayed in Table 5 of the paper, it will take about `60` mins.
 It runs Poirot for the programs synthesized using the [**Cobalt**](#cobalt-synthesizer) deductive synthesis tool.

-    $ python3 scripts/get_table2.py

-The following scripts run the `STLC` benchmark suite displayed in Table 2 (and Table 3) of the paper, it will take about `300` seconds.

-    $ python3 scripts/run_stlc.py
+    $ python3 scripts/get_table5.py

 ##### Detailed Steps

 By add commanding the line argument `verbose`, all of the scripts above will show the actual command sent to **Poirot** on each benchmark.
 For example, by running:

-    $ python3 scripts/get_table1.py verbose
+    $ python3 scripts/get_table3.py verbose

 The script will print the following commands: